uhppoted/uhppoted-httpd/README.md

 # uhppoted-httpd

-`uhppoted-httpd` implements an HTTP server that provides a browser based user interface for an access control system based on UHPPOTE TCP/IP controllers.
+`uhppoted-httpd` implements an HTTP server that provides a browser based user interface for managing an access control system based on UHPPOTE TCP/IP controllers.
 It is intended to supplement the existing command line tools and application integrations.

 ## Status